Playing For A Cause: Hackney Wick FC

 In between spells in prison, Bobby played for a number of non-league clubs from Ashford to Fisher Athletic, and during his time in the semi-pro game, he noticed that in his home – the borough of Hackney – there was not a single club that played above the seventh tier.
 So, once he left prison he had a new goal to work towards; build a football club.

 In January 2015, Bobby established Hackney Wick FC.
-Within the space of just four seasons and thanks to Bobby’s undying hunger, desire and enthusiasm, the first team are playing professionally in the Middlesex Senior League, the ‘Wickers’ also have a successful women’s team and now over 300 junior members play in the iconic Hackney Wick strip.
+Within the space of just four seasons and thanks to Bobby’s undying hunger, desire and enthusiasm, the first team are playing competitively in the Middlesex Senior League, the ‘Wickers’ also have a successful women’s team and now over 300 junior members play in the iconic Hackney Wick strip.
 Last season, the team played in the FA Cup for the very first time too.
 But there’s a lot more to it.

 This is a club that was set up to challenge the supremacy of crime and to give a substantial and attainable alternative to gang culture.
 By becoming the beating heart of the community, the club aims to mend the dislocation between the youth and community by giving them a positive example and a road to a brighter future.
 In order to become a member of the team, everyone who joins the club has to guarantee to do a minimum of two hours a month of voluntary work in Hackney.
 It’s a small token that has made a monumental impact.